-This example shows the design of a 5G NR synchronization signal block (SSB) decoding and master information block (MIB) recovery model optimized for HDL code generation and hardware implementation.
+This example shows how to design a 5G NR synchronization signal block (SSB) decoding and master information block (MIB) recovery model optimized for HDL code generation and hardware implementation.

-MIB recovery requires SSB detection, demodulation and SSB decoding.
-This example focuses on the SSB decoding aspect of MIB recovery, and SSB detection and decoding are described in NR HDL Cell Search.
-The SSB decoding described in this example is designed to be used with either MATLAB or Simulink SSB detection implementations.
-This example introduces the SSB decoding model, using MATLAB reference to generate the input to the SSB decoding model and to verify the behavior of the model.
-The example then shows a Simulink model integrating the SSB detection and SSB decoding parts of the receiver to recover MIB from a baseband waveform.
+MIB recovery requires SSB detection, demodulation, and decoding.
+This example focuses on SSB decoding.
+SSB detection and demodulation are described in the NR HDL Cell Search example.
+This example introduces the SSB decoding Simulink model and uses the MATLAB reference to generate test input and verify the behavior of the model.
+Then, the example describes a Simulink model that combines SSB detection, demodulation, and decoding to recover MIB from a baseband waveform.

-After an SSB has been detected and demodulated, the SSB needs to be decoded to extract the MIB contents.
+After an SSB has been detected and demodulated, it needs to be decoded to extract the MIB contents.
 SSB decoding requires demodulation reference signal (DMRS) search, channel estimation and phase equalization, and broadcast channel (BCH) decoding steps as shown in the figure below.

 This example uses these files.